cusyio/Python4DataScience/docs/productive/security.rst

 Risk: High

 This indicates possible unpatched security vulnerabilities.
 Therefore, it should be checked regularly whether a project has been archived.
-Conversely, the OSSF scorecard assumes that with at least one commit a week for 90 days, the project is very actively maintained.
+Conversely, the OpenSSF scorecard assumes that with at least one commit a week for 90 days, the project is very actively maintained.
 However, a lack of active maintenance is not necessarily always a problem: smaller utilities in particular usually do not need to be maintained, or only very rarely.
 So a lack of active maintenance only tells you that you should investigate the situation more closely.